 Applicants should be able to succinctly address the question, "Why do you want to be designated as a sentinel landscape?"
-Successful applications will articulate what cannot already be accomplished in their landscape through existing processes and partners, and hence, why a designation is needed.
-Please refer to the Sentinel Landscapes Partnership Memorandum of Understanding1 for reference on the goals of the Sentinel Landscapes Partnership.
+Successful proposals will articulate what cannot already be accomplished in their landscape through existing processes and partners, and hence, why a designation is needed.
+Please refer to the 2024 Sentinel Landscapes Partnership MOU for reference on the goals of the Sentinel Landscapes Partnership.